Amrenderkumar/-Tic-Tac-Toe_website_project/README.md

 # -Tic-Tac-Toe_website_project
-This website to create a
+This website to create a Tic-Tac-Toe  using a simpe language of html,css and js.
 # Summry
 This project is a simple 2-player Tic-Tac-Toe game built with HTML, CSS, and JavaScript.
 It features a clean UI, a 3x3 grid, turn-based play (X and O), win/draw detection, and a restart button.
 The README includes a screenshot of the game, setup instructions, features list, and future improvement ideas.
 It’s beginner-friendly and licensed under MIT.
 # 🎮 Tic-Tac-Toe